Alt Går Bra

 Popular Paintings

 Worldwide, Norway is known for its landscapes; less familiar is the Norwegian people’s relationship to nature.
-Rather than focusing on museal depictions of the landscape, Popular Landscapes looks at outsider art.
-During the Postwar period until the 1970s, a range of self-declared artists, predominantly from rural areas, gave a visual form to the nature that surrounded them.
+Rather than focusing on museal depictions of the landscape, our project Strandamalerne, Self-taught Painters from Norway looks at visions from the margins.
+During the Postwar period until the 1970s, a dozen families of farmers in the rural site of Stranda in western Norway produced half a million paintings in two decades (1950-60s)--an unstudied phenomenon without ready-available sources.
+These self-declared artists gave a visual form to the nature that surrounded them.
 In their depictions, nature is home and inhabiting it is an act of balance: mountains, fjords, trees, little cabins, small fishing boats.
-These iconic canvases decorated nearly every Norwegian home.
+Their iconic canvases decorated nearly every Norwegian home.
 We disassemble these paintings, overlooked by art and academic institutions, to investigate how those inside the landscape and outside the artworld depicted nature as home.

 SUPPORT:

 The regional body Vestland Fylkeskommune funded research for this project with a three-year grant.
-The Norwegian Arts Council Kulturråd supported this project with grants from both the Visual Arts and the Cultural Heritage programs.
-A KORO Public Art Norway grant sponsored the Invisible Theater and Strandabroderi projects and another grant the events in Lindås.
-Fritt Ord Foundation provided support for the Strandamalere book.
+The Norwegian Arts Council Kulturråd supported this project with grants from both the Visual Arts and the Cultural Heritage programs in 2023.
+Two KORO Public Art Norway grants sponsored Invisible Theater performance, the Strandabroderi project, and the Strandaparade.
+The Norwegian Arts Council Kulturråd, Fritt Ord Foundation, the regional body Vestland Fylkeskommune, the Bergen Municipality Bergen Kommune, and Sogn og Fjordane Kunst Museum provided support for the Strandamalere book.

 Acanthus